isomerpages/nlb-reference/_science-tech-technology/standards-and-references-resource-guide.md

-* Boys, K. A. & Wilcock, A. E. (2014).
+* Boys, K. A. &amp; Wilcock, A. E. (2014).
 Improving integration of human resources into quality management system standards.
-The International Journal of Quality & Reliability Management, 31(7), pp. 750-738.
+The International Journal of Quality &amp; Reliability Management, 31(7), pp. 750-738.
 Retrieved 2016, July 29 from ProQuest ABI/INFORM complete.

 The impact of human resources on quality management is explored in this article, which looks at the extent of human resource integration in the ISO 9001 and 9004 standards and recommends steps to improve the integration in these standards.

-* Hayati Habibah Abdul Talib, Mohd Ali Khairul Anuar & Fazli Idris.
+* Hayati Habibah Abdul Talib, Mohd Ali Khairul Anuar &amp; Fazli Idris.
 (2014).
 Critical success factors of quality management practices among SMEs in the food processing industry in Malaysia.
 Journal of Small Business and Enterprise Development, 21(1), pp. 152-176.
 Retrieved 2016, July 29 from ProQuest ABI/INFORM complete.

 Through statistical analysis, this article proposes eight critical success factors which small and medium enterprises (SMEs) in Malaysia’s food processing industry can use to evaluate their quality management initiatives and identify the areas of improvement.

-* Militaru, C. & Zanfir, A. (2016).
+* Militaru, C. &amp; Zanfir, A. (2016).
 The vision of new ISO 9000: 2015 standards.
 Knowledge Horizons.
 Economics, 8(1), pp. 131-135.
 Retrieved 2016, July 29 from ProQuest ABI/INFORM complete.

 This article takes a look at the ISO 9000: 2015 standards and outlines some of the changes in this series of standards.
 It also gives a brief overview of the steps which organisations can take to transition to the new ISO 9001: 2015 standards.